iluwatar/java-design-patterns/circuit-breaker/README.md

 Real world example

-> Imagine a web application that has both local files/images and remote database entries to serve.
+> Imagine a web application that has both local files/images and remote services that are used for
+> fetching data.
+These remote services may be either healthy and responsive at times, or may become
-> The database might not be responding due to a variety of reasons, so if the application keeps
+> slow and unresponsive at some point of time due to variety of reasons.
+So if one of the remote
+> services is slow or not responding successfully, our application will try to fetch response from
-> trying to read from the database using multiple threads/processes, soon all of them will hang
+> the remote service using multiple threads/processes, soon all of them will hang (also called
-> causing our entire web application will crash.
-We should be able to detect this situation and show
+> [thread starvation](https://en.wikipedia.org/wiki/Starvation_(computer_science))) causing our entire web application to crash.
+We should be able to detect
-> the user an appropriate message so that he/she can explore other parts of the app unaffected by
+> this situation and show the user an appropriate message so that he/she can explore other parts of
-> the database failure.
+> the app unaffected by the remote service failure.
+Meanwhile, the other services that are working
+> normally, should keep functioning unaffected by this failure.

 In plain words